Ishaq-Shaikh/crunchyroll-clone/README.md

 # 🎌 Crunchyroll Website Clone

-This project is a **clone of the Crunchyroll homepage**, created using **only HTML5 and CSS3**.
+This project is a **clone of the Crunchyroll full website**, created using **only HTML5 and CSS3**.
 It's a front-end practice project focused on recreating the visual style and layout of the original Crunchyroll website.

 > 🔧 This is a **static and non-responsive** version – ideal for beginners learning layout and styling.
 ---